What’s Vegetarian at Teriyaki Madness? Your Ultimate Guide (Updated for 2026)

 What’s Vegan at Teriyaki Madness?

-Teriyaki Madness is genuinely vegan-friendly when you order with intent.
+Teriyaki Madness has more vegan options than most Asian fast-casual chains when you order with intent.
 The fully vegan menu boils down to:

 • Tofu Teriyaki and Spicy Tofu Teriyaki bowls (over white rice, brown rice, or yakisoba noodles)

-• Power Bowl with tofu (no rice/noodle base)
+• Power Bowl with tofu (no rice or noodle base)

 • Edamame, stir-fried veggies, steamed veggies